asyncapi/spec/spec/asyncapi.md

 ## <a name="definitions"></a>Definitions

 #### <a name="definitionsApplication"></a>Application
 An application is any kind of computer program or a group of them.
 It MUST be a [producer](#definitionsProducer), a [consumer](#definitionsConsumer) or both.
 An application MAY be a microservice, IoT device (sensor), mainframe process, etc. An application MAY be written in any number of different programming languages as long as they support the selected [protocol](#definitionsProtocol).
 An application MUST also use a protocol supported by the server in order to connect and exchange [messages](#definitionsMessage).

 #### <a name="definitionsProducer"></a>Producer
 A producer is a type of application, connected to a server, that is creating [messages](#definitionsMessage) and addressing them to [channels](#definitionsChannel).
 A producer MAY be publishing to multiple channels depending on the server, protocol, and use-case pattern.
+The AsyncAPI document for a producer that sends messages to a given channel MUST use the [subscribe](#channelItemObjectSubscribe) operation on that channel to denote this fact.

 #### <a name="definitionsConsumer"></a>Consumer
 A consumer is a type of application, connected to a server via a supported [protocol](#definitionsProtocol), that is consuming [messages](#definitionsMessage) from [channels](#definitionsChannel).
 A consumer MAY be consuming from multiple channels depending on the server, protocol, and the use-case pattern.
+The AsyncAPI document for a consumer that receives messages from a given channel MUST use the [publish](#channelItemObjectPublish) operation on that channel to denote this fact.

 #### <a name="definitionsMessage"></a>Message
 A message is the mechanism by which information is exchanged via a channel between servers and applications.
 A message MUST contain a payload and MAY also contain headers.
 The headers MAY be subdivided into [protocol](#definitionsProtocol)-defined headers and header properties defined by the application which can act as supporting metadata.
 The payload contains the data, defined by the application, which MUST be serialized into a format (JSON, XML, Avro, binary, etc.).
 Since a message is a generic mechanism, it can support multiple interaction patterns such as event, command, request, or response.